1NoobDev/TimeFrozen-Spectator-Mode-UE5/README.md

 ### PlayerSpectatorSwitchComponent

-- Attach this component to the player character to enable the ability to toggle spectator mode.
+- Attach this component to the player controller to enable the ability to toggle spectator mode.
 - Bind an input action named `ToggleSpectatorMode` to allow players to switch modes at runtime.

 ### CustomSpectatorPawn